ballerkobe808/invest/README - 3 PURCHASE PROCESS.md

 9. Possession - you will hold 15% of his profits until he's met the terms of your agreement, and also will be paying daily for each day of issue.
 The contract will help you in case the seller doesn't do his part
 10. 3rd out - Special Stipulations - "This contract is contingent upon buyers/partners inspection and approval within 10 business days of ratification"
 11. Always do a title search the day of closing - in case the title changed.
 Call them the day before and let them know you will do a title search and ask them to pull it in the morning so you dont have to wait.

+### Tips ------------------------

+Contract (Purchase Agreement) - Letter of Intent is for commercial prop Include Escape Clauses
+-And/Or Assigns (Wholesaling)

+- Subject to Home inspection, Satisfactory Appraisal, Specific loan terms, re zoning, partners approval, Attoryney Review, Repair cost not to exceed $\_

+  Keep Ernest Deposits Small and held by a third party - never give to the homeowner Don't leave blank space on contract and get copies of everything you sign Read every word of the contract